top of page

 This can show up as:

-• Staying in unhealthy relationships to avoid being alone
+• Staying in unhealthy relationships because it feels better than being alone.

-• Losing your sense of self in relationships
+• Losing your sense of self or identity in relationships.

 Trauma therapy for attachment anxiety can help you:

-• Feel whole and grounded on your own
+• Feeling whole and complete on your own.

 People-Pleasing, Self-Sacrifice, and Difficulty Speaking Up